 Amos announces a looming crisis for Israel: for their lack of social justice, the people will be driven from the land of promise.
 Active compassion is also the heart of how a despised tax collector, Matthew, is called to be one of Jesus' inner circle.
 Jesus does not draw the application, yet his eating with those who disregarded the law provides a reason for the later church to reach out beyond Judaism and the narrow circle of those who know and keep the law.
 To paraphrase Amos, the gospel was to move "from sea to sea.. from the north to the east in search of the word of the Lord."

-How to deal with change in our lives?
-First, to accept it as the will of God and not demand to go back; second, to adapt with concern for the wider family; and always to practice justice towards the needy and compassion to any who are outcast.
+How can we best deal with change in our lives?
+First, by accepting it as the will of God and not demanding to go back; and then by relating it to the needs of others, with a sense of justice towards the needy and those less fortunate than ourselves.

 In his book The God of Surprises Gerald Hughes wrote of how God can surprise us human beings in so many ways.
 After all, as the prophet Isaiah said, "God's ways are not our ways."
 Jesus, as the revelation of God, was also full of surprises.
 The gospels record people being amazed at what he said and did.
 He didn't behave as the religious leaders of the time normally behaved.
 Something of his surprising ways is evident when Jesus calls Matthew, a tax collector, to follow him and proceeds to share a meal with the other tax collectors.